KatherineMichel/python-and-django-resources/README.md

 PSF Funding
 https://github.com/psf/fundable-packaging-improvements | psf/fundable-packaging-improvements: Packaging improvements that could be funded
 https://www.youtube.com/watch?v=EyhosW2ZeaE&list=PL2k6bbM_wgjtGSzPXzUzP3AfVO-o4imbB&index=9&t=0s | "Apply for Grants to Fund Open Source Work" - Sumana Harihareswara - YouTube

-pip
-https://twitter.com/ChangesetLLC/status/1291062082574704649 | Changeset Consulting on Twitter: "There is a big change coming to pip in October -- a watershed moment, a minor revolution.
-It'll be a great foundation for making it easier to deal with #Python packaging.
-This is a thread where I'll share some of the stuff @ThePyPA can build on that foundation. https://t.co/JGqVy21Dnp" / Twitter

 https://github.com/mritunjaysharma394/C-interpreter | mritunjaysharma394/C-interpreter: My personal playground to create a C-interpreter from scratch.